 The Way It Was

-Wagner Meters began as a business in the early 1960s when Delmer Wagner saw an innovative opportunity in the large lumber industry of the Pacific Northwest.
+Wagner Meters began as a business in the early 1960s when Delmer Wagner saw an innovative opportunity in the forest products industry of the Pacific Northwest.

 At That Time:

 American population: approximately 175 million.